mathiasertl/django-ca/docs/source/changelog/TBR_2.4.0.rst

 * OCSP responder certificates now have an empty subject.
 * Fix configuring CRL reasons for CRL distribution points for signing certificates.
+* Update the default Docker image to be based on Debian 13 (Trixie).

 ************
 Command-line